GCdePaula/cartesi-paio/README.md

 ## `tripa` service

-TODO: I'm not sure about these at all; I didn't write this part, I'm gathering this info by reading the code.

 Tripa is a sequencer implementation using the Paio SDK.
 It is a centralized sequencer that submits transactions to Ethereum as calldata.
 It exposes the following endpoints: